 Many hydropower projects will build permanent housing for their operational workforce.
-By comparison, other types of renewable energy (in particular, wind and energy) tend to have smaller operational workforces and construct much less housing, and more of it is temporary.
+But hydropower companies could plan early on to redistribute the worker housing they build to local communities after conclusion of construction.
+By comparison, other types of renewable energy (in particular, wind and solar energy) tend to have smaller operational workforces and construct much less housing, and more of it is temporary.